Wehmeyer100/CoI.Mod.Better/README.md

 # Captain of Industry mod: Better

 Game Version(Comptability): 0.3.8 + 0.3.8a
+Savegame Comptability: You need to start a new game!

 # Current overview of the functions:
 - All vanilla storages have 3x more space.